Skip to Main Content

 Once a relevant patent is identified it is particularly effective to:

-• Review the classification codes assigned to that patent/application and use any of those codes that may be relevant to your subject area; and
+• Review the classification codes assigned to that patent/application and search for other patents with any of those codes that are relevant to your subject area; and

-• Follow the citation "trail" for the patents both forward and backward in time.
+• Follow the citation "trail" for the patents you find; look for patents that cite them, both forward and backward in time.

 If this feels like familiar territory, you are right!
 These are very similar to the strategies used for searching scholarly works.